 The Inland Plan includes five Regional Annexes.
-This CANUSEAST Annex addresses the inland boundary between the Province of New Brunswick, Canada and the State of Maine, United States of America.
+This CANUSPLAIN Annex addresses the inland boundary between the Provinces of Alberta, Saskatchewan, and Manitoba, Canada and the States of Minnesota, Montana, and North Dakota, United States of America.

-A fundamental premise under which CANUSEAST operates is that the Responsible Party (RP) is to take the lead role in a response and that the government is to assume the lead role only if the RP's response is inadequate or otherwise deemed inappropriate.
-Further, the federal government's role is to be determined in accordance with the response escalation, i.e., the response is to be led first at the local or community level, followed by the provincial, territorial or state level, and finally the federal level, as additional resources and expertise are needed.
+A fundamental premise under which CANUSPLAIN operates is that the Responsible Party (RP) is to take the lead role in a response and that the government is to assume the lead role only if the RP's response is inadequate or otherwise deemed inappropriate.
+Further, the federal government's role is to be determined in accordance with the response escalation, i.e. the response is to be led first at the local or community level, followed by the provincial, territorial or state level, and finally the federal level, as additional resources and expertise are needed.

-Consistent with the Inland Plan, CANUSEAST is not intended to supersede any statutory authorities held by either Participants, to create any legally binding rights or obligations under domestic or international law with regard to the Participants or any other entity, or to create any right or benefit, substantive or procedural, enforceable by law or equity against the Participants or any other entity.
-CANUSEAST recognizes that First Nations in Canada have constitutionally protected Aboriginal and treaty rights and provides for their participation when their lands are impacted or threatened.
-Similarly, CANUSEAST also recognizes the interests of U.S. Tribal Nations and provides for their participation when their lands are impacted or threatened.
-CANUSEAST is to be reviewed periodically by Environment Canada's (EC's) Environmental Emergencies Program and U.S. EPA's Region 1, and amended as required.
+Consistent with the Inland Plan, CANUSPLAIN is not intended to supersede any statutory authorities held by either Participants, to create any legally binding rights or obligations under domestic or international law with regard to the Participants or any other entity, or to create any right or benefit, substantive or procedural, enforceable by law or equity against the Participants or any other entity.
+CANUSPLAIN recognizes that First Nations in Canada have constitutionally protected Aboriginal and treaty rights and provides for their participation when their lands are impacted or threatened.
+Similarly, CANUSPLAIN also recognizes the interests of U.S. Tribal Nations, their sovereign fundamental or inherent rights, as well as any treaty protected rights and provides for their participation when their lands are impacted or threatened.
+CANUSPLAIN is to be reviewed periodically by Environment Canada's (EC's) Environmental Emergencies Program and U.S. EPA's Regions 5 and 8, and amended as required.

-We, the undersigned, endorse the process described in CANUSEAST for the response to a release of a pollutant which causes, or may cause, damage to the environment or constitutes a threat to public safety, security, health, welfare, or property along the shared inland boundary between the Province of New Brunswick, Canada and the State of Maine, United States of America.
+We, the undersigned, endorse the process described in CANUSPLAIN for the response to a release of a pollutant which causes, or may cause, damage to the environment or constitutes a threat to public safety, security, health, welfare, or property along the shared inland boundary between the Provinces of Alberta, Saskatchewan, and Manitoba, Canada and the States of Minnesota, Montana, and North Dakota, United States of America.